hasibulhasan1542/Obsidian/Essay Writing/Quotes.md

 # Essay Topic: Democracy

+>[!Quote]
-“The best argument against democracy is a five-minute conversation with the average voter.”
+>“The best argument against democracy is a five-minute conversation with the average voter.”
 Churchill
 “The tyranny of a prince in an oligarchy is not so much dangerous to the public welfare as the apathy of a citizen in a democracy” Montesquieu